I started my first piece of wirework as a family present over 20 years ago after seeing Rupert Tills Geese at Burton Agnes Hall in Bridlington.

 RHS Harlow Carr

 If you wish to commission a specific piece, please contact me, either by phone or email.
-I have recently completed special pieces for the National Trust, Saga and a local school.
+I have recently completed special pieces for the National Trust, Saga, a local school, garden designers and event organisations.

 have a go